 User Review( votes)

-A pump is the heart of the sprayer and a key component for producing the flow of spray material and sprayer output.
+The pump is the heart of the sprayer and a key component for producing the flow of spray material and sprayer output.
 Because various spraying situations require different pressures and flow rates, using the correct sprayer pump is essential to achieving desired results.
 In addition to sprayer considerations, a pump must also be durable enough to withstand harsh chemicals that may cause excessive wear.
 Even though pumps with added chemical corrosion protection are more expensive, they are a popular choice because of their durability.

 Roller, centrifugal, diaphragm, and piston pumps are commonly used to apply crop protection products.
 Centrifugal and roller pumps are typically used for low-pressure sprayers, and diaphragm and piston pumps are more popular when high-pressure sprayers are needed (i.e., vegetables, orchards, etc.).
 Less common pump types include squeeze, gear, and turbine.